-A graduate of UCLA and the University of Michigan, Chambers focused her graduate studies on the intersection of Latino history and feminist theory, and taught in the Department of History and in the Women’s Studies Department at the University of Michigan.
-She has consulted on messaging campaigns in Austria, the Dominican Republic, and Venezuela in addition to those in the United States, and has presented at the Kennedy School of Government at Harvard University and has appeared on CNN en Español, Univision, Telemundo, and Destination Casa Blanca with Ray Suarez.
-She is a member of AIPAC and sits on the board of the American Association of Political Consultants.
+A graduate of UCLA and the University of Michigan, where she received her doctorate in U.S. History, Dr. Chambers focused her graduate studies on the intersection of American history and feminist theory.
+Her dissertation analyzes how U.S. and Mexican statecraft, through cultural diplomacy, created long-lasting representations of Latinos in advertising and entertainment.
+She taught in the Department of History and the Department of Women’s Studies at the University of Michigan, and in the Department of Chicano/Chicana Studies at the University of California, Santa Barbara.
+Among other engagements, Dr. Chambers has appeared as a political analyst on CNN en Español, Univision, Telemundo, Perspectiva Nacional, and Destination Casa Blanca with Ray Suarez.
+She sits on the Board, the Ethics Committee, and the Executive Committee of the American Association of Political Consultants (AAPC).